-Even during your presentation, you can always address the parents and ask them about their own experiences:
+Also during your presentation, you can always address the parents and ask about their own experiences:

-- What other child-friendly games do you know?
-Why would you (not) recommend them? - Where do you see the biggest challenge in letting younger children play digital games?
+- · What video games do you remember?
+Why would you (not) recommend them? - Where do you see the biggest challenges when young people play digital games?
 What does it take to protect you? - Can you think of ways to use digital media actively and creatively?

-In this way, the parents' experiences and parenting skills are always valued.
-They can respond directly to what is said and to the individual needs of the parents.
+In this way, the experience and educational skills of parents are always valued.
+You can respond directly to what has been said and to the individual needs of the parents.